 3.7 Fire Breaks free of combustible material shall be created on urban perimeters where necessary, as determined by the Chief Fire Officer in order to assist in preventing fires from spreading and to provide the necessary access for firefighting vehicles of all types to control fires.

-3.8 Where permitted, driven motorised lawnmowers or tractor drawn brush cutters (’bossiekappers’) may be used at the discretion of a land-owner, who is encouraged to consider the protection of animals and natural vegetation in the process.
+3.8 Where permitted, driven motorised lawnmowers or tractor drawn brush cutters (’bossiekappers’) may be used at the discretion of a land-owner, who is encouraged to consider the protection of animals and native indigenous vegetation in the process.

 3.9 Areas such as roadside verges, public gardens, parks, fire breaks or sports/playing fields where continuous maintenance takes place, are subject to compliance with the minimum standards of this policy.
+Ensure that OM comply with minimum standards.
+Specifically roadside verges.
+If residents see that road verges has overgrown, as is often the case, may residents maintain the verge in their private capacity?

 Chapter 4